 I don’t love you anymore.
-Could there be more painful words in any language?
+Are there any more painful words in any language?

 It was Mother’s Day 2009 when I heard these words from my husband for the first time.

-“I don’t love you anymore,” the words rang around in my head and sucked the air right out of my lungs.
+“I don’t love you anymore,” the words rang around in my head and sucked the air from my lungs.

-Maybe I should have seen the red flags, but since 9-11, he had been working long hours.
+Maybe I should have seen red flags, but since 9-11, he had been working long hours.

 And I trusted him.

 Why shouldn’t I have?
 We held hands every night as we fell asleep and ended every phone conversation with those three little words, “I love you.”
-We had had a wonderful year and were closer than ever…or so I thought.
-Ironically, as he was giving me his “I don’t love you anymore” speech, he was also saying that we were closer than ever.
+We’d struggled with ups and downs as many couples do, but we’d had a wonderful year and were closer than ever…or so I thought.
+Ironically, as he was giving me his “I don’t love you anymore” speech, he was also saying that we were closer than ever, good friends in fact.

 At this time, it is important to establish an attitude of calm.
 While this can seem impossible, flying off the handle does nothing to help your situation and can cause your husband to justify his reactions.
 Try taking a deep breath, thinking before responding, and writing your feelings out and then destroying the paper rather than voicing your panic.

 Life can seem out of control, and many deserted spouses experience feelings of worthlessness.
 It is important to realize that your value does not come from others but from a higher power.
 God, your Father, knew you before your parents did.
 Your Lord knew and loved you even before you were conceived; He knew everything you would face and every reaction you would have to what you face – and He still loves you.
-He still finds value in you.
+He created you and still finds value in you.
+Before taking anything to your spouse or to your friends, take your pain and cries and desires to God.
+Turn to Him first and continuously.

-This love is the one true, perfect, and never-ending love we will ever experience.
-Do not allow the agony of being abandoned by an imperfect human outshine the loving value of this perfect love freely given to you.
+The Love we received from God is the one true, perfect, never-ending love we will ever experience.
+Do not allow the agony of being abandoned by an imperfect human outshine the loving value of this perfect Love God freely gives to you.

 Listen carefully.
 Search for the positive.
 Find the hidden whisper of your Lord telling you, “I will always love you.”

 Those little words carry so much meaning because, unlike we imperfect humans, God never breaks His promises.
 HE WILL ALWAYS LOVE YOU.
-Find comfort in that.
+Find comfort in that and step into whatever comes next with confidence in His call to you.

 How great is the love the Father has lavished on us, that we should be called children of God!
 And that is what we are!